GT Advance 2: Rally Racing: Reception

 GT Advance 2: Rally Racing received "generally favorable reviews", albeit a little less favorable than the first game, according to the review aggregation website Metacritic.
 IGN complimented THQ for addressing the previous game's mistakes.
 GameSpy praised GT Advance 2, pointing out the refreshing realism aspect of the weather conditions that pop up from time to time in the game and require the player to tune their car before a race.
 In Japan, Famitsu gave it a score of 28 out of 40.

-GT Advance 2: Rally Racing was a runner-up for GameSpots annual "Best Driving Game on Game Boy Advance" award, which went to Driver 2 Advance.